Genealogy-valued Feller diffusion: Concepts and main results

 \subsubsection{Feynman-Kac duality, conditional duality and strong dual representation}

-Here we first discuss a \emph{Feynman-Kac duality} and a \emph{conditioned (on the total mass process) duality} which allows for a \emph{strong conditioned dual representation}.
+Here we first discuss a \emph{Feynman-Kac duality} and a \emph{conditioned (on the total population size process) duality} which allows for a \emph{strong conditioned dual representation}.
 The dualities facilitate the study of finer properties of genealogies and allow to prove uniqueness of solutions of martingale problems.

 \paragraph{(1) Feynman-Kac duality} There is a \emph{Feynman-Kac (FK) duality relation} for the $\U$-valued Feller diffusion.
-The corresponding dual process is based on a \emph{partition-valued} process enriched by a \emph{distance matrix}.
+The corresponding dual process is based on a \emph{partition-valued} process and partition elements which we associate with a certain position in the population, and in addition the process is enriched by the \emph{distance matrix} .